-After the recent presidential elections results in the US, many Americans are considering options abroad.
-In fact, there has been a 160% surge in searches for terms like “move overseas” and “expats overseas.”
+With the recent world health crisis and political situation in the US, many Americans are considering options abroad.
+In fact, there has been a 160% surge in searches for terms like “move overseas,” “how to move out of the US” and “expats overseas.”

 The high fees and bad currency exchange rates provided by the banks have created a great opportunity for Foreign Exchange companies to come in and steal a big chunk of their clientele by providing a better and cheaper service.

 Why would you want to move to Panama?
 Panama offers a very comfortable live overseas solution, in part because the nation is much more developed than most visitors expect.